-Not yet established Plans in place Established Mature Exemplary Planned Page 266 Emergency There is an active plan led by senior staff to instigate early discharge planning for all planned admissions. discharge plan, including an estimated discharge MDT, lead the discussions about early discharge planning for elective admissions.
-Discharge planning is business as usual for all staff involved in referrals including community staff such as GPs and district nurses.
-People know what is going to happen to them and when they will be going home.
-Early discharge planning occurs for all planned admissions by a rapid response community MDT with the person and their carers as well as other relevant agencies e.g. housing.
+Not yet established Plans in place Established Mature Exemplary Planned Page Page Page Emergency discussed when planning an admission led by senior staff to instigate early discharge Joint pre-admission discharge planning is in place in primary care.
+A discharge plan, including an estimated discharge date (EDD), is started for all planned admissions.
+MDT, lead the discussions about early discharge planning for elective admissions.
+Discharge planning is Early discharge planning occurs for all planned admissions by a rapid response community MDT with the person and their carers as well as other relevant agencies e.g. housing.
 People have a clear understanding of when their treatment is going to happen, what it will achieve and when they will go home.
-Emergency Discharge planning does not start in A&E (if an admission has been agreed). planning for all 48 hours and planning to Health and social care work with individuals and their families and carers to plan for and deliver EDDs.
-People at a high risk of admission All patients go home on date agreed on or near admission, and discharge is on the same day as the decision that the individual need no longer reside in Red Bag Scheme The red bag scheme (or appropriate substitute) is not being used.
-There is agreement across partners to implement the red bag scheme and a project plan in place.
-The red bag scheme is being piloted on at least one ward. across the system.
+Emergency (if an admission has been agreed). planning for all 48 hours and planning to Health and social care work with individuals and their families and carers to plan for and deliver EDDs.
+People at a high risk of admission already have plans in place.
+People know what is going to happen to them and when they will be going home, and discharge is on the same day as the decision that the individual need no longer reside in hospital.
+All patients go home on date agreed on or near admission, and discharge is on the same day as the decision that the individual need no longer reside in Red Bag Scheme substitute) is not being There is agreement across partners to implement the red bag scheme and a project plan in place.
+The red bag scheme is being piloted on at least one ward.
+The red bag is business as usual across the system.
 Staff understand the red bag scheme well and use it confidently, leading to smoother discharges.